elixir-cldr/cldr/README.md

 ## Testing

 Tests cover the full 511 locales defined in CLDR.
 Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

+Tests are run on Elixir 1.3.2 and on master (currently 1.4.0-dev)